tytydraco/yessleep/out/I_ordered_sunlight_off_the_Internet_It_was_great_until_my_wife_started_acting_funny_.md

 They aimed to reflect the sun's rays over solar panels down here on the earth's surface well after it had gone dark to maximize the sun's energy output.

-At first, it sounded like something out of a Sci-fi movie, but my draw dropped when I googled their website and everything about them seemed legit.
+At first, it sounded like something out of a Sci-fi movie, but my jaw dropped when I googled their website and everything about them seemed legit.

 Ordering sunlight was as simple as ordering an Uber.
 I typed in my exact coordinates, and like magic, everything around me lit up.
 I was even more amazed when I looked up and above me was a ball of shining light in the night sky.
 The Reflect Orbital app also came with a cool feature that allowed you to run your finger over a map of your location, allowing you to move the light around.